IT Basics

 Data Security

 Data security at the Law School is a cooperative effort.
-LawIT can provide firewalls, update your computer software with patches, lock down your machine with access restrictions, and provide other tools for preventing inappropriate access to the sensitive data used in the course of carrying out your duties.
-But a major part of security is user behavior.
+LawIT can provide firewalls, update your computer software with patches, lock down your machine with access restrictions, and provide other tools for preventing inappropriate access to the sensitive data used in the course of carrying out your duties, but a major part of security is user behavior.
 Most security incidents occurring at the Law School are a result of web browsing to infected web sites and clicking on email links with infected content.

 Some safety tips: